Cyberspace Administration of China: Role

-The CAC also maintains some censorship functions, including issuing directives to media companies in China.
+The CAC implements information-dissemination guidelines and policies, regulates internet information content and management, supervises network news businesses, and investigates illegal or non-regulatory compliant websites.
+The CAC maintains censorship functions, including issuing directives to media companies in China.
 After a campaign to arrest almost 200 lawyers and activists in China, the CAC published a directive saying that "All websites must, without exception, use as the standard official and authoritative media reports with regards to the detention of trouble-making lawyers by the relevant departments."
+The CAC has also been given the responsibility for reviewing the security of devices made by foreign countries.